Principal Investigator

 Nathanael Solagratia, B.S.

 Nathan is a Senior at Tarleton State University pursuing a Bachelor’s degree in Computer Science with a concentration in Artificial Intelligence and Data Science, expected to graduate in May 2026.
-In the lab, he works on the speech-BCI project, contributing to developing LLM models for real-time decoding.
+In the lab, he works on the speech-BCI project, contributing to developing AI models for real-time speech decoding.
 He is passionate about data science, generative AI, and applied machine learning.

 Undergraduate Students